Do you enjoy listening to music?

-And speaking of throwback, I would like to add another blast from the past podcast on the list for one perfect reason – to reminisce.
+And speaking of throwback, I’d like to add another blast from the past podcast on the list for one perfect reason – to reminisce.

-The Throwback podcast is an ideal podcast if you feel like having a trip down memory lane.
+The Throwback Podcast is an ideal podcast if you feel like going a trip down memory lane.

 Fresh from their garage-based studio, friends Dan Hanzus and Bob Castrone revisit albums and tracks from the past.

 Apart from the theme of the podcast, the personalities of the hosts give spunk to the show.
-Dan seems to display lousy temper and Bob is the tame one which is a great fit and balance for the show.
+Dan seems to display a lousy temper while Bob is the tame one.
+Their complementing personalities make a great fit and create balance for the show.

-They share their thoughts about the song before and how they look at it now after hearing it again.
+They share their thoughts about the song in the beginning, and then share what they think about it after hearing it again.

-This is my go-to podcast when I am feeling sentimental.
+This is my go-to podcast when I’m feeling sentimental.

-You can also follow Dan and Bob at www.patreon.com/throwbackpod and check out their bio to know how they decided to do a podcast.
+You could also follow Dan and Bob and check out their bio to know how they decided to do a podcast.